 If you are planning on processing your images before creating a video you, need to own Adobe Lightroom.
-I recommend that you import the folder of images and consider a couple things prior to processing and syncing.
+I recommend that you import the folder of images and consider a couple of things prior to processing and syncing.

 - Do you want the same white balance for the entire sequence?